New Jersey Construction Accident Lawyers

 In New Jersey, all employers must carry workers’ compensation insurance.
 To be eligible for workers’ compensation benefits, injured workers must notify their supervisors within 14 days of the accident.
 Preferably, the notice should be given in writing with a detailed account of how the accident occurred and what injuries were sustained.
 Upon receipt of such notice, employers are required to notify their insurance carrier and file a First Report of Injury with 21 days.
 Qualified workers may then begin receiving payments for medical treatment, lost wages, and other benefits.

-If you were injured at work, the experienced South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks, LLP can help.
+If you were injured at work, our experienced Workers’ Compensation Lawyers in Camden County can help.
 We will fight to obtain the compensation you deserve.
 Located in Cherry Hill, New Jersey, we proudly serve clients throughout South Jersey, including the City of Camden.
 To schedule a free consultation, please complete our online contact form or call us at 856-761-3773.